DarekMazur/react-content-manager/README.md

 ## Table of content
 1. Introduction
+2. Requirement
-2. Technologies
+3. Technologies
-3. Installation
+4. Installation
-4. Running
+5. Running
-5. Project Structure
+6. Project Structure
-6. API schema
+7. API schema
-7. Testing
+8. Testing
-8. Production Version
+9. Production Version

 ## 1. Introduction
 The React Content Manager for Strapi (RCM4S) application is a tool designed to streamline content management tasks with Strapi.
 Built using ReactJS, this application provides a seamless user experience for managing content efficiently.
 It leverages various libraries and tools including React Router, Redux Toolkit, Redux Toolkit Query, Styled Components, and CKEditor to enhance functionality and user interface.

+## 2. Requirement

+* npm (9.6.7 or higher)

-## 2. Technologies
+## 3. Technologies
 The application utilizes the following technologies:

 * ReactJS (18.2.0)